uob-mu3e/daq_wiki/MuTrig sorting.md

 Questions:

 * The whole lapsing thing
 *    The memory thing (which could also be the sorting depth thing)

+     The Arria V A7 has 13660 K of M10K memory (1366 blocks).
+The PRBS ROM should need less than 70, so that should be ok

 * How expensive is the divide by 5 thing?